carbon-language/carbon-lang/libcxx/docs/DesignDocs/VisibilityMacros.rst

   The macro has an empty definition with GCC.

-  **Windows Behavior**: `extern template` and `dllexport` are fundamentally incompatible *on a template class* on Windows; the former suppresses instantiation, while the latter forces it.
-Specifying both on the same declaration makes the template class be instantiated, which is not desirable inside headers.
+  **Windows Behavior**: `extern template` and `dllexport` are fundamentally incompatible *on a class template* on Windows; the former suppresses instantiation, while the latter forces it.
+Specifying both on the same declaration makes the class template be instantiated, which is not desirable inside headers.
 This macro therefore expands to `dllimport` outside of libc++ but nothing inside of it (rather than expanding to `dllexport`); instead, the explicit instantiations themselves are marked as exported.
-Note that this applies *only* to extern template *classes*.
-Extern template *functions* obey regular import/export semantics, and applying `dllexport` directly to the extern template declaration is the correct thing to do for them.
+Note that this applies *only* to extern *class* templates.
+Extern *function* templates obey regular import/export semantics, and applying `dllexport` directly to the extern template declaration is the correct thing to do for them.